louispool/deskpi-super6c/roles/opensearch-install/README.md

    - the OpenSearch cluster size (i.e. number of replicas)
    - the OpenSearch resource limits and requests
    - the OpenSearch PVC size and storage class
+   - a ServiceMonitor for Prometheus monitoring
 4. Configures the Certificates for the OpenSearch REST API and Transport Layer.
 5. Exposes the OpenSearch REST API via an IngressRoute on the local network
+6. Defines Prometheus Rules for Alerting.
+7. Uploads a Dashboard for OpenSearch to Grafana.

 ## Configuration